OpenTOSCA/container/docs/DeveloperGuide.md

 A service can be only consumed in a plug-in project.

-1. Create new "Plug-in Project" called "**org.opentosca.core.file.service.consumer**"
+1. Create a new "Plug-in Project" called "**org.opentosca.core.file.service.consumer**"
 2. Open the bundle manifest "**META-INF/MANIFEST.MF**" (relative to project root) of the plug-in project that should consume a service.
 3. In the appearing Eclipse bundle manifest editor go to the tab "**Dependencies**"